Creating simple digital solutions for complex processes

 Julia Elisabeth Kloiber holds a Bachelor of Arts and Sciences degree from the University of Applied Sciences Joanneum in Graz (Austria), with a focus on Information Design, and a Master of Arts from Utrecht University (The Netherlands), with a focus on New Media and Digital Culture.
 She founded the Germany-wide civic tech network Code for Germany and initiated the BMBF-funded Prototype Fund – she led both as Director until 2018.
 Since 2018, she has been a Senior Fellow at the Mozilla Foundation, focusing on future technologies and open source.
 Finally, in 2019, she founded Superrr Lab gGmbH, for which she now functions as the Managing Director.
 The institution researches the challenges and opportunities of new technologies for society.

 Prof. Dr. Peter Parycek is, among other things, Head of the Department for E-Governance in Business and Administration at Danube University Krems and a member of the advisory board of the Austrian Research Foundation (Austrian: ÖFG).
 At the same time, he heads the Competence Centre Public IT (German: ÖFIT) at the Fraunhofer Fokus Institute Berlin in Germany.
 As a legal informatics specialist, he works at the intersection of legal policy, social and technological developments.
-Since 2018, he has also been a member of the Federal Government's Digital Council.
+From 2018 to 2021, he also was a member of the Federal Government's Digital Council.

 Tabea Roessner has been a member of the German Bundestag for "Bündnis 90/Die Grünen" since October 2009.
 The politician dedicated herself early on to topics related to new media, the internet, and digital society and was a deputy member of the Digital Agenda Committee in the past two legislative periods.
 She has chaired the Digital Affairs Committee since December 2021.
 Before moving into politics, the Humanities graduate worked as a freelance journalist, author, and editor for ZDF, RTL, and various magazines.